 Sri Lanka’s Sign Language is also similar to BSL despite their oral language not being English.
 Auslan (Australian Sign Language) is also very closely related due to the history of colonisation.
 Identifying a clear distinction between Spoken Languages and Sign Languages.

 Now that we have recognised that the BSL in Sherlock is legitimate, how did it come around?

-Through connections in the Deaf community, a BSL tutor, Jill, at Hearing Dogs for Deaf people, received an e-mail from Tim Barlow saying how he’d gained a small role as a Deaf person with 6 lines of BSL in Sherlock and was wondering if she could teach him the necessary signs.
+Through connections in the Deaf community; a BSL tutor, Jill, at Hearing Dogs for Deaf people; received an e-mail from Tim Barlow saying how he’d gained a small role as a Deaf person; with 6 lines of BSL in Sherlock.
+He was wondering if she could teach him the necessary signs.

-Just before Christmas, Jill, received a follow-up email from the production assistant of Sherlock, then a date and time was arranged for Jill to meet at Benedict Cumberbatch’s house for her to teach him his BSL lines.
+Just before Christmas, Jill, received a follow-up email from the production assistant of Sherlock.
+A date and time was arranged for Jill to meet at Benedict Cumberbatch’s house for her to teach him his BSL lines.
 Then it was time to meet the man himself and begin the teaching.

-Jill discussed her experiences on set “The BSL scene is a very short one, but it took five hours to film.
-I thought they’d set up cameras at different angles but they filmed it over and over again from different points to get close-ups of the actors’ faces and hands.
-It was an education in itself watching the actors performing the same scene again and again, trying to get everything the same each time.”
+Jill discussed her experiences on set: “The BSL scene is a very short one; but it took five hours to film.
+I thought they’d set up cameras at different angles; but they filmed it over and over again.
+They filmed from different points to get close-ups of the actors’ faces and hands.
+It was an education in itself watching the actors performing the same scene again and again; trying to get everything the same each time.”

 You can see the hilarious BSL clips here (Part 2 follows after):

 The terptree team hope you have enjoyed this post spotlighting BSL in Sherlock; and a brief look at the language and its origins.
 We look forward to seeing you again for another post real soon! 🙂